nap-controle/ckanapi-exporter-settings/README.md

 # ckanapi-exporter-settings

-A repo to organize exports from transportdata.be
+A repo to organize exports from transportdata.be and check the data.

 To run for transportdata.be:

 `python export.py > export.csv`

+To run some basic checks:

+`python check.py export.csv export-checked.csv`

 ## Common actions op API